ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 poll to example.com occurs directly after a client submits an SCT for example.com, an adversary observing the auditor can trivially conclude the activity of the client.

-### SCT Feedback data format {#feedback-dataformat}

-The data shared between HTTPS clients and servers, as well as between HTTPS servers and CT auditors/monitors, is a JSON object {{RFC7159}}
-with the following content:

-- sct_feedback: An array of objects consisting of

-  - x509_chain: An array of base64-encoded X.509 certificates.
-The
-    first element is the end-entity certificate, the second chains to the first and so on.

-  - sct_data: An array of objects consisting of the base64 representation of the binary SCT data as defined in
-    {{RFC-6962-BIS-09}} Section 3.3.

-The 'x509\_chain' element MUST contain at least the leaf certificate and SHOULD contain the full chain to a root accepted by all of the logs in the set of logs issuing all the SCTs in the 'sct\_data' element.

-Some clients have trust anchors that are locally added (e.g. by an administrator or by the user themselves).
-A local trust anchor is potentially privacy-sensitive since it may carry information about the specific computer or user.
-If a certificate is covered by SCTs issued by publicly trusted logs, but it chains to a privacy-sensitive local trust anchor, the client SHOULD NOT include anything but the leaf certificate in the 'x509\_chain' element.

-\[TBD: Be strict about what sct_data may contain or is this sufficiently implied by previous sections?\]

-\[TBD: There was discussion about including a few field for client->server reporting, which is the exact set and order of certificates sent by the HTTPS server to the client.
-This is additional diagnostic information that a HTTPS server could use to check it's deployment... but is pretty much useless to CT or gossip.
-Right now we're not including this, but we're polling server operators to see if they would welcome this data.\]

 ## STH pollination {#sth-pollination}